Ekkehard-Schulze/precision-temperature-logger/README.md

 and plotly packages as well as with standard spreadsheet

 processing.
+Logging intervals can be set in a settings.txt

+file on the SD-card.

-The target board is 'Adafruit Feather 32u4 Adalogger #2795'.
+We use 'Adafruit Feather 32u4 Adalogger #2795' as the controller

-It works in combination with a precision real time clock DS3231.
+board in combination with a precision real time clock DS3231.

-We provid a PCB to integrate a 18650 lithium ion battery and a
+We provid a PCB to integrate a 18650 lithium ion battery and the

 DS3231 real time clock with the 'Adafruit Feather 32u4 Adalogger' and